adlnet/xAPI-Spec/xAPI-Data.md

 canonical Display for that Verb.
 * <a name="2.4.3.s6.b4"></a>The LRS may determine its canonical Display based on the Verb's "display" property included within
-Statements it receives, the "name" property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb's Display as defined in some other location.
+Statements it receives, the "name" property included in the metadata as described in [3.2 Hosted Metadata](#miscmeta), or the Verb's Display as defined in some other location.

 ###### <a name="2.4.3.s7"></a>Verb Display Learning Record Consumer Requirements